Like so many others, Hawaii had been at the top of our bucket lists for years.

 - Liliuokalani Park and Gardens – a Japanese-inspired zen garden and very relaxing place to visit

-- Hilo Bay Cafe – offering pretty views of the bay, delicious food and home to some of the best desserts in Hawaii
+- Hilo Bay Cafe – offering pretty views of the bay and delicious food

 Where to eat in (and near) Hilo

-I hope this 7 days in Hawaii itinerary helps with some inspiration ahead of your trip.
-I’d love to know what you’re planning on seeing and where you’re planning on going, so leave me a few comments below…
+We hope this 7 days in Hawaii itinerary helps with some inspiration ahead of your trip.
+We’d love to know what you’re planning on seeing and where you’re planning on going, so leave us a few comments below…

 Did you like this?
 Pin it now, read it again later!